siraat-ai-academy/feelings-unwritten/🌱learn-danish-with-eks2/01-eks2-commitment-to-learn-danish.md

 So if you ever feel lost or slow —
 just remember:

-> “Jamalu didn’t start Danish to impress the world.
+> “Eks2 didn’t start Danish to impress the world.
 > He started to understand himself —
 > and offer something real to the world.”
 > — *Siraat AI Academy*